-- It is possible that Hurley strained the bridge enough to weaken it so that it could break when Charlie tried to cross it.
+- Lost features a rope bridge that doesn't collapse when (very large) Hurley crosses it, but does when the much smaller Charlie follows him.
+It is possible that Hurley strained the bridge enough to weaken it so that it could break when Charlie tries to cross it.

-- In Doctor Who, a Rope Bridge showed up in the serial "The Keys of Marinus" in the very first season and was used to trap the protagonists on the wrong side of a chasm inside a spacious ice-cave.
+- A rope bridge shows up in the serial "The Keys of Marinus" in the very first season and is used to trap the protagonists on the wrong side of a chasm inside a spacious ice-cave.
 They put it back together with the help of stalactites (or were they stalagmites?) even though they clearly could have just jumped over the chasm.

 - The Hercules: The Legendary Journeys episode "Hero's Heart" starts with Iolaus having a crisis of confidence after failing to save a woman from falling from one of these.

-- The MythBusters demonstrated that you can build a 100 ft rope bridge, using nothing but duct tape.
+- They demonstrated that you can build a 100 ft rope bridge, using nothing but duct tape.
 (It only took 196 rolls.)